davro/fabrication/README.md

     ?>

-### Example: Create an element with attributes and children, recursivly.
+### Example: Create an element with attributes and children, recursively.
-Create method extends the builtin method createElement adding attribute functionality and the ability to recursivly add children to the element style and script elements.
+Create method extends the builtin method createElement adding attribute functionality and the ability to recursively add children to the element style and script elements.

 NOTE: this method is experimental.

     <?php